michaelreadyone/michael-portfolio/assignment3.md

 - Is there anything you would change or do differently?
     - Modify the legends
-    - Color the legend into corresponding color with the bar
+    - Color the country bar according to the club bar

 # Step 5: my solution